ugurcankok/ugurcankok/README.md

 # Hi there, I'm Uğur Can Kök 👋
 ### Senior Developer | Data Platforms & ML Systems

-I am a Senior Engineer with over 6 years of experience, specializing in building high-scale data platforms, distributed processing systems, and production-grade MLOps pipelines.
+I am a Senior Engineer, specializing in building high-scale data platforms, distributed processing systems, and production-grade MLOps pipelines.
 I thrive at the intersection of Data Engineering and DevOps, focusing on scalability, cost-efficiency, and system reliability.

 ---